Casting

 • Get Your Own Back (BBC 1990s to early 2000s)

-We have worked with some high profile guests including X-Factor’s Sam Callahan (pictured below), TV, Film Producer, Director and Actor Marc Zammit and most recently Megan from the 2023 season of the BBC Apprentice.
-You don’t need to have a high profile to work with us but we wanted to show that we have been trusted with guests who hold a public image.
+We have worked with some high profile guests including X-Factor’s Sam Callahan,Β (pictured below), TV, Film Producer, Director and Actor Marc Zammit and mostΒ recently Megan from the 2023 season of the BBC Apprentice and two Love Island 2023 participants.
+You don’t need to have a high profile to work with us but we wanted to demonstrate that we have been trusted with participants who hold a public image.Β Β

 Please continue to read this page for more information about our shoots.